Popmotion/popmotion/docs/api/transformers.md

 ```

 ### `linearSpring`
-Creates a spring that, given an elasticity and an origin, will treat the provided value as a displacement.
+Creates a spring that, given an elasticity (a value less than `1`) and an origin, will treat the provided value as a displacement.

 `linearSpring(elasticity: number, origin: number)`